 One of the biggest problems with the Tennessee story is this: An almost identical tale is told about Pigman Road in Angola, New York.
 It has a similar history, including heads on spikes, and a lingering, pig-faced ghost hiding in the woods, waiting to kill teens.

 I don’t watch “American Horror Story,” but a Mental Floss article (linked below) suggested the TV “Pig Man” episode was based on the NY story.

-So, maybe it is more credible than the TN counterpart.
+So, maybe it’s more credible than its TN counterpart.

 I wanted to get to the bottom of this, so I searched Tennessee newspapers for a reference to “pig man” – with or without a reference to Millington – and found nothing.

 A similar search of New York newspapers, with “pig man” and a reference to Angola, New York, turned up nothing, either.

 So, at this point, I have no historical support for either legend.

 However, I did uncover a “Pig-faced woman” legend… though it’s from the 17th century, and appeared in Holland, England, and France.

 Initially, I thought this was parody, insulting some particular woman.
 Further research suggested that – in western Europe – several, reclusive people had “pig heads.”

 Was it the result of a disease?
 A deformity?
 Were they aliens, or some version of “mole people”?